N1ceChen/DRDiff/README.md

 # DRDiff
-This code is for "Downscaling of satellite passive microwave brightness temperature through super-resolution reconstruction"
+This is the implementation code for "Downscaling of satellite passive microwave brightness temperature through super-resolution reconstruction"